 Multiply is the next chapter in gospel-centered multiplication for The Village.
 We plan to transition all five of our current campuses into autonomous churches by 2022, and Plano will be the next campus to walk this road.
 The Lord has already begun to meet our needs as we look toward our future, specifically with a new building.
 In July, we’ll exchange buildings with Legacy Church in Plano (right up the road from our current location).
 We want our new building to serve our church family in the years to come, so we need to raise $2.6 million by 2019 as a campus to cover the associated costs.

 Launching in fall 2014, the Plano campus was birthed at a unique time in The Village’s history, as the Denton campus moved closer to its transition into a local, autonomous church in 2015.
-Because of this new vision and conviction, the staff, elders and core team of men and women who launched the Plano campus did so with transition in mind.
+Because of their new vision and conviction to transition campuses into autonomous churches, the staff, elders and core team of men and women who launched the Plano campus did so with transition in mind.
 From day one, the Lord has been preparing Plano for transition, and now it “seems good to us and the Holy Spirit” to move forward (Acts 15:28).

-Covenant Members in Plano will vote on the transition in February 2018 and, if that vote passes, the campus will become autonomous in early 2019.
-In the time between the vote and full autonomy, the Plano staff will begin to take more responsibility for the preaching, teaching and other tasks that have been shared with the central staff.
+Covenant Members in Plano will vote on the transition in early 2019 and, if that vote passes, the campus will become autonomous later that year.
+In the time between the vote and full anonymity, the Plano staff will begin to take more responsibility for the preaching, teaching and other tasks that have been shared with the central staff.

 Transitioning is a step of faith.
 We are trusting that this is the Lord’s work and that He will bring it to completion.
 We aren’t trying to build up our own name, but His.
 And we’re entrusting Him with our future because He is worth it.